Death of a Gallant Soldier and Accomplished Gentleman

 Possessed of ample means, he entered the services as a volunteer aide on the staff of General Leonidas Polk, with whom he served until the death of the fighting bishop.

 In war, as in peace, his only ambition was to do his duty.
 He had no desire to command.
-He executed, and so well did he do so that Frank McNairy’s name was synoymous with efficiency and valor, and that he now was more trusted and implicitely relied upon by the commanding officers.
+He executed, and so well did he do so that Frank McNairy’s name was synonymous with efficiency and valor, and that he now was more trusted and implicitly relied upon by the commanding officers.
 However dangerous the journey, however important the message, it was always felt to be safe and sure with him.

 The war over Major McNairy spent a short while in Nashville and then came to New Orleans, which city he adopted as his home.
 He became identified with the firm of James E Yateman, tobaconist, and later went into the employ of Jurey & Gillis, now M. Gillis & Co.
-In business as in war he cared not to lead, but was not content unless he excelled, and in every transaction, great and small, he adhered uncompromisingly to the high standad that he had adopted for his own guidance.
+In business as in war he cared not to lead, but was not content unless he excelled, and in every transaction, great and small, he adhered uncompromisingly to the high standard that he had adopted for his own guidance.

 Seldom speaking of himself and his own life, he was conversant with almost any and every subject, and the extended reading that supplemented his early studies was such that what he stated was accepted by those who knew him well not only as his own views, but as the facts.